Skip to content

 Which goods are subject to excise tax in the UAE?

 UAE excise tax applies to a defined list of goods considered harmful to health or the environment.
-It covers tobacco and tobacco products, electronic smoking devices and the liquids used in them, energy drinks, carbonated drinks, and sweetened drinks.
-The rate is generally 100% on tobacco, vapes and energy drinks, and 50% on carbonated and sweetened drinks.
+It covers tobacco and tobacco products, electronic smoking devices and the liquids used in them, energy drinks, and sweetened drinks.
+Tobacco, vapes and energy drinks are taxed at 100%.
+Sweetened drinks — which since 1 January 2026 also capture what used to be a separate carbonated-drinks category — are taxed under a per-litre model scaled to sugar content, replacing the former flat 50% rate.
 General retail goods, professional services and most food items are outside excise entirely — they only ever attract standard 5% VAT if they are taxable supplies.

 Can a business reclaim excise tax the way it reclaims VAT?